emilywantland/Portfolio/README.md

 * CIS 310 provided a solid and practical foundation for the design and implementation of database systems.
 Emphasis was on relational database models, with significant coverage of basic relational database concepts, normalization, E-R modeling, locking, SQL, and distributed databases.
 Additional topics included web databases, database security, access control policies and procedures, risk management, and ethical aspects of information handling.
 Course software included current database tools such as SQL server.
 * Visio files are included that display data models such as entity-relationship models.
 In additon, documents that display a grasp of database concepts are included.
 * I served as the group leader and assigned sections out to my group members.
 I submitted all of our assignments on time.

-### Computer Forensics

-This folder contains files from **CIS 484: Computer Forensics**
-* CIS 484 concepts involved evidence collection, preservation, and presentation in court.
-Technology tools to analyze files, implications on privacy, ethics, policies, risk management and legal aspects were covered.
-* PDF Project files are included that display proficiency with a variety of tools.

 ### Event-Driven Serverless Computing